kigster/sym/README.md

    shhh -t -f <file> [ -b ][ -k key | -K keyfile | -x keychain | -i ]

 Modes:
   -e, --encrypt                       encrypt mode
   -d, --decrypt                       decrypt mode
-  -t, --edit                    edit an encrypted file in an $EDITOR
+  -t, --edit                          decrypt, open an encr. file in an $EDITOR

 Create a private key:
   -g, --generate                      generate a new private key -p, --password                      encrypt the key with a password -c, --copy                          copy the new key to the clipboard -x, --keychain           [key-name] add to (or read from) the OS-X Keychain

+Password Caching:
+  -M, --password-timeout   [timeout]  when passwords expire (in seconds) -P, --no-password-cache             disables key password caching

 Provide a private key:
   -i, --interactive                   Paste or type the key interactively -k, --private-key        [key]      private key as a string -K, --keyfile            [key-file] private key from a file

 Data:
   -s, --string             [string]   specify a string to encrypt/decrypt -f, --file               [file]     filename to read from -o, --output             [file]     filename to write to

 Flags:
-  --keychain-del     [key-name] delete keychain entry with that name -b, --backup                  create a backup file in the edit mode -v, --verbose                 show additional information -T, --trace                   print a backtrace of any errors -q, --quiet                   silence all output
-  -V, --version                 print library version -N, --no-color                disable color output
+  --keychain-del           [key-name] delete keychain entry with that name -b, --backup                        create a backup file in the edit mode -v, --verbose                       show additional information -T, --trace                         print a backtrace of any errors -q, --quiet                         silence all output -V, --version                       print library version -N, --no-color                      disable color output

 Help & Examples:
   -E, --examples                      show several examples -L, --language                      natural language examples -h, --help                          show help
 ```

 ### CLI Usage Examples